SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

     ```uvicorn app.main:app --workers 5 --log-config log_config.yaml```

  The idea is that the FastAPI will provide 5 parallel workers and Prefect will allocate max 5 slots of concurrency at the same time.
+The application will write to the app.log file.

  The FastAPI documentation will be available on http://127.0.0.1:8000/docs#